 --stop <integer between 10–100>

 To halt a job midway during the processing, add the "--stop" parameter to your prompt.
 However, stopping a job before completion would produce less intricate and blurry results.
+But sometimes, you benefit from more "foggy" results!

 For instance, adding "--stop 50" to your prompt would terminate the generation process when it reaches 50% completion.